 Here are some brief notes about graduate fellowship applications.
 The notes focus on the NSF graduate research fellowship (GRF), which is the most common variety in computer science and many other science and engineering disciplines.
 However, most of the advice is applicable to any graduate fellowship.

-Also see my advice about writing a research statement, and my student Philip Guo's advice for applying for graduate science fellowships.
+Also see my advice about writing a research statement.

 Ensure that all of your application materials are of equal quality.
 There is a temptation to focus on the research statement, but panel members question who actually wrote the research statement if the other parts are poorly written.